vaishakp/vaishakp.github.io/README.md

 In general software applications, the priority of the developers is towards adaptability and compatibility to a wide range of hardware capabilities and security.
 This brings severe limitations to the type of optimizations that can be carried out.
 However, for scientists/numerical relativists, performance (without loss of accuracy) is the priority.
 We often deal with a limited range of HPC hardware that does not change on a day-to-day basis.
 Thus it makes sense to invest time in carefully tailoring the software we use to the available hardware to make use of all its hardware capabilities, sacrificing portability.
 This document describes one such undertaking.

 ## General approach
 1. **Find CPU capabilities**.
-Find out the hardware capabilities of the CPU and what major modern institutions are supported and turn them on at compile time.
+Find out the hardware capabilities of the CPU and what major modern institutions are supported by them and turn them on at compile time.
 In most cases, most performance gains result from the use of all the native instructions, especially the `AVX` instruction sets.
 I recommend using `avx2` over `avx512`.
 Although `avx512` does result in performance gains over `avx2`, this is not always the case in my experience.
 One of the reasons is that `avx512` is power-hungry and results in more thermal throttling.
 Furthermore, it is more common to find and group e.g. 8 double data types to perform a 256-bit vector operation than a 512-bit one.
 2. **FMA**.
 The use of `FMA` leads to performance gains.
 However, it is to be noted that if math is not written safely, this can lead to large errors.
 E.g. take a look at the section [below](#issues-with-fma).
 4. **Linking**.
 The use of static linking often leads to better performance.
 When profiling, it is advantageous to use dynamic libraries with `PIC`/`PIE`.
 5. **Lib versions**.
 Using the latest version of libraries e.g. SpEC ID solver uses `PETSc` internally.
 The use of recent versions showed performance benefits.